volueinsight/wapi-python/README.md

 ```

 Tag can be a single value or a list of values.
 If omitted, it defaults to all available tags.
-When more than one tag is requested, a list of time series is returned.
+When a list of tags is requested, a list of time series is returned.

 ### Instance curves